halogenandtoast/oath/README.md

-If you'd like to find your User model by a field other than `id`, insert the middleware with a block that accepts the `as` query parameter and returns an instance of your User model
+If you'd like to find your User model by a field other than `id`, insert the middleware with a block that accepts the `as` query parameter and returns an instance of your User model:

 ```ruby
 config.middleware.insert_after Warden::Manager, Monban::BackDoor do |user_param|